 You’ll also have access to an exceptional collection of children’s literature.
 Our Lucile Clarke Memorial Children’s Library has more than 7,000 old and rare children’s books, and our Instructional Materials Center features a variety of contemporary works and teaching materials.

-You can also expand your degree by adding a certificate.
-We offer undergraduate certificates in Creative Writing and Teaching English to Speakers of Other Languages (TESOL).
+You can also expand your degree by adding an undergraduate certificate in Creative Writing.

 As a student of English literatures, language and writing, you can: